astrapy/imgui-filebrowser/README.md

 hide=C:\Users\You\Videos
 ```

-`pin` lines are folders you pinned inside the browser. `hide` lines are Quick access entries you chose
+`pin` entries are folders pinned from inside the browser. `hide` entries are Quick access rows the
-to hide.
-Point this somewhere else with `SetConfigPath()`, or pass an empty path to disable the file
+user chose to hide.
+Use `SetConfigPath()` to relocate the file, or pass an empty path to disable it.

-entirely.
+## Limitations

+**Pinned and frequent folders cannot be separated.** Windows reports `System.Home.IsPinned` as true
+for every entry in the Quick access folder, including merely frequent ones.
+The sidebar therefore
+shows the complete list, matching the behaviour of Explorer's own Quick access node.

+**Entries added by Windows cannot be un-pinned.** Removing them requires the shell's own verb, which
+this header does not invoke.
+Use **Hide from Quick access** instead.
+The choice is stored in the ini.
+Folders pinned from inside the browser can be un-pinned normally.

+**Listings are read on the calling thread.** This is not noticeable on local disks, but a slow network
+share will cost a frame when its folder is opened.

+**No shell integration.** Icons are drawn rather than taken from the shell, and double-clicking a file
+reports it to the application rather than launching it.

 ## Notes

-**Pinned vs. frequent.** Windows reports `System.Home.IsPinned` as true for *every* entry in the Quick
-access folder, including merely-frequent ones, so the two cannot be told apart.
-The sidebar therefore
-shows the whole list, exactly like Explorer's own Quick access node does.

-**Un-pinning inherited entries.** Removing something Windows put in Quick access needs the shell's own
-verb, which this header does not invoke.
-Use **Hide from Quick access** instead; the choice is
-remembered in the ini.
-Folders you pinned from inside the browser can be un-pinned normally.

-**Threading.** Directory listings are read on the calling thread.
-That is fine for local disks, but a
-slow network share will cost you a frame on the folder you open.

-**No shell integration.** Icons are drawn, not pulled from the shell, and double-clicking a file
-reports it back to your code rather than launching it in its default application.

-## About

-Built against Dear ImGui 1.93, compiles clean at `/W4 /permissive-`.
-The header is plain ASCII and has
+Built and tested against Dear ImGui 1.93.
+The header is plain ASCII, compiles clean at
-no dependencies beyond Dear ImGui and the standard library.
+`/W4 /permissive-`, and depends on nothing beyond Dear ImGui and the standard library.